The Truth About Ensure

 Nutritional Value of Ensure

-The Plus option is a bit higher in fat, protein, and total calories and is intended for people who have trouble maintaining a healthy weight.
-And finally, the High Protein option has the same fat content as the basic option, but comes in with 3 extra grams of protein.
+The Plus & Active options are a bit higher in fat, protein, and even calories and are intended for people who have trouble maintaining a healthy weight.
+And finally, the High Protein option has the same fat content as the basic option, but comes in with 3 extra grams of protein (unless you are looking at the Active High Protein which has 16 more grams).

 Nutritional value is one thing, but it’s sort of meaningless without understanding the source of those nutrients.
 No matter which type of Ensure drink you’re looking for, sugar comes out as the 2nd or 3rd ingredient (the first being water).
 And this isn’t good sugar – this is refined white sugar, which means it’s great at causing blood glucose spikes that will leave you feeling hungry and craving more sugar shortly thereafter.